Tours Bulgaria logo

 The monastery was founded during the Second Bulgarian Empire (12th to 14th century) as part of a much larger hesychast monastic landscape that filled the Rusenski Lom canyon and the Beli Lom and Cherni Lom valleys.
 Hesychast monks pursued spiritual enlightenment through silence, constant prayer, and ascetic isolation, and they carved their cells and chapels straight into the soft limestone.
 The first written mention of the site appears in an Ottoman tax register of 1431, and a later register of 1479 to 1480 lists it as "Monastery Basarba."

 The name itself comes from Queen Theodora, the first wife of Tsar Ivan Alexander and daughter of Ivan Basarab, the ruler of Wallachia who patronised the complex.
-Original dedications were to St. Theodore Tyron and St. Theodore Stratelates, but the monastery is best known today through St. Dimitar Basarbovski, born in the village around 1685, who spent his entire life as a hermit in these caves.
+Original dedications were to St. Theodore Tyron and St. Theodore Stratelates, but the monastery is best known today through St. Dimitar Basarbovski, a 17th-century shepherd from the village who spent his entire life as a hermit in these caves.

 After St. Dimitar's death the monastery quietly emptied.
 During the Russo-Turkish War of 1768 to 1774, General Pyotr Saltykov agreed to move the saint's relics northward; the convoy passed through Bucharest during a plague epidemic, deaths reportedly stopped on arrival, and the citizens persuaded the general to leave the relics there.
 They are still kept at the Church of St. Constantine and Elena in Bucharest, which is why the monastery has such a strong Romanian following.
 The site was archaeologically studied by Karel Skorpil in 1912 and officially restored on 1 May 1937 by Monk Hrisant from the Transfiguration Monastery near Veliko Tarnovo.